Litigation involving Jeffrey Epstein: US Virgin Islands v. Epstein's estate, et al. (2020)

 A lawsuit was filed in Superior Court of the U.S. Virgin Islands in January 2020 alleging that Epstein ran a sex trafficking conspiracy for over two decades, through 2018, with children as young as 11-years-old on Epstein's Caribbean islands.
 According to Attorney General Denise George, his alleged criminal activities on the islands were concealed through a complex network of companies.
+In February 2021, the lawsuit was amended to include Richard Kahn and Darren Indyke as individuals (previously named only as defendants in their roles as co-executors of Epstein's estate).

 Jane Doe v.
 Maxwell and Epstein's estate (2020)

-In January 2020, a lawsuit was filed against Maxwell and Epstein alleging that they recruited a 13-year-old music student at the Interlochen Center for the Arts in 1994 and subjected her to sexual abuse.
+In January 2020, a lawsuit was filed against Maxwell and Epstein's estate alleging that they recruited a 13-year-old music student at the Interlochen Center for the Arts in 1994 and subjected her to sexual abuse.
 The suit states that Jane Doe was repeatedly sexually assaulted by Epstein over a four-year period and that Maxwell played a key role in both her recruitment and by participating in the assaults.

 Jane Does v.
 Epstein estate (2020)

-In August 2020, nine Jane Does filed suit accusing Epstein of sexual abuse.
-The alleged victims in the lawsuit include an 11-year-old and a victim who alleged abuse in 1975.
+In August 2020, nine Jane Does filed suit against the Epstein estate alleging sexual abuse.
+The alleged victims in the lawsuit include an 11-year-old and a victim who alleged abuse in 1978.
+The case was dismissed with prejudice in 2020.

 Jane Doe v.
 Epstein estate (2020)

-In August 2020, Epstein was sued by a Jane Doe accusing him of sexually abusing her for over a year, beginning when she was 18.
+In August 2020, the estate of Epstein was sued by a Jane Doe accusing him of sexually abusing her for over a year, beginning when she was 18.

 Jane Doe v.
 Epstein estate (2021)

-A civil suit was filed against Epstein's estate in March 2021 by a Broward County woman who accused Epstein and Maxwell of trafficking her after repeatedly raping her in Florida in 2008.
+In March 2021, a civil suit was filed against Epstein's estate by a Broward County woman, alleging that Epstein and Maxwell had trafficked and repeatedly raped her as a 26 year old, in 2008.
+She alleged that Epstein forced her to have a vaginal surgery in May 2008, performed "in a wealthy person’s home by a man with a Russian accent".

+In 2024, the plaintiff voluntarily withdrew her lawsuit.
+It was dismissed.

+Jane Doe v.
+Epstein estate (2021)

+In October 2021, a class action lawsuit was filed against Epstein's estate by a Russian woman, who alleged that Epstein had raped her for two years during her early 20s.
+In 2022, the plaintiff terminated her own lawsuit, and it was dismissed with prejudice.